 Compensation When Other Driver Is Uninsured or Underinsured

-If you or a loved one is involved in an auto accident that is due to the negligence or recklessness of the other driver, the first thing to do is to seek immediate help for your injuries.
+If you or a loved one is involved in a car accident that is due to the negligence or recklessness of the other driver, the first thing to do is to seek immediate help for your injuries.
 It’s also important to speak to an experienced personal injury attorney about your situation.
 Your attorney can examine the circumstances of your accident, identify the cause and determine responsibility for your injuries, and provide advice on your legal options.

-In Las Vegas and other parts of Nevada, our personal injury attorneys at Bertoldo, Baker, Carter & Smith can help you recover by exploring all options for compensation.
+In Las Vegas and other parts of Nevada, our injury attorneys at Bertoldo, Baker, Carter & Smith can help you recover by exploring all options for compensation.
 We have helped families recover over $100 million in settlements and courtroom verdicts all over Nevada.